stuartellis/multiform/README.md

 2. Ensure that the **Dev Containers** extension is installed on Visual Studio Code
 3. Open the project as a folder in Visual Studio Code
 4. Accept the option to reopen the project in a container when prompted.
-5. Run *make stacktools-build* to create the Docker container for the tools
+5. Run *make stacktools-build* to create the Docker container for Terraform

 ## Usage

 Use Make to run the appropriate commands.

-Before you run other commands, use the *stacktools-build* target to create a Docker container image for the tools to use:
+Before you run other commands, use the *stacktools-build* target to create a Docker container image for Terraform:

     make stacktools-build

+This creates the container image *stacktools:developer*.

-By default, the tools container is built for the same CPU architecture as the machine that the command is run on.
+By default, *stacktools-build* builds the *stacktools* container image for the same CPU architecture as the machine that the command is run on.
 To build for another CPU architecture, override STACKTOOLS_TARGET_CPU_ARCH.
 For example, specify *arm64* for ARM:

     make stacktools-build STACKTOOLS_TARGET_CPU_ARCH=arm64